khnshn/Experiencer/DEVDOCS.md

 ### Push Notification Structure (for the auth token)

-1. Raw request (the request is currently handeled by GameBus API when calling the endpoint in step 2)
+1. Raw request (the request is currently handled by GameBus API when calling the endpoint in step 2)

 `curl --location 'https://euwest.gateway.push.samsungosp.com:8090/spp/pns/api/push'
 --header 'appID: APP_ID'